Anbeeld/ARoAI/docs/analysis.md

 3. **Military expense check:** Sets flag if country is at war, in diplomatic play, or has mobilized formations
 4. **Tax/wage management:** Calls `aroai_manage_tax_and_wage_level` to adjust fiscal policy
 5. **Permission checks:** Determines if downsizing and construction are allowed this iteration
+   - Downsizing: allowed if AI country, no revolution, not revolutionary, budget surplus variable exists
+   - Construction: allowed if no revolution, not revolutionary, budget surplus exists, AND (day 1 of iteration OR regular construction allowed with free points OR critical construction allowed).
+Regular construction requires `scaled_debt < 0.45` (or having no construction sectors) for AI countries; player countries require the autobuild game rule to be allowed and the `aroai_autobuild` variable to be set.
+Critical construction is allowed regardless of debt.
+   - Production downsizing: additionally blocked if the country has laissez-faire law

 ### If downsizing or construction is allowed, collects: